KinsonDigital/VelaptorDocs/docs/api/Velaptor.IPlatform.md

 ### Is64BitProcess

-Gets a value indicating whether or not the system is a 64 bit process.
+Gets a value indicating whether the system is a 64 bit process.

 ```csharp
 bool Is64BitProcess { get; }